ColgateUniversityComputerScience/cosc101text/recursion.rst

 programmers.

 The same is true when you call one of your own functions.
-For example, `we previously wrote a function called ``is_divisible`` <#sec:booleanfn>`_ that determines whether one number is divisible by another.
+For example, we previously wrote a function called ``is_divisible`` that determines whether one number is divisible by another.
 Once we have convinced ourselves that this function is correct—by examining the code and testing—we can use the function without looking at the body again.

 The same is true of recursive programs.
 When you get to the recursive call, instead of following the flow of execution, you should assume that